 A crash debugger can be seen upon a game crash while using the debug mode.
 The cause of the crash can also be seen when scrolling the debugger and the game's logs can also be found.

 Check other versions.

 The Japanese version is known as "Kirby's Airride".
 "PRESS START" is changed to the more accurate "PRESS START/PAUSE".

 The default option of Records screen is switched.
 "Best Records" is the default in Japanese version, but "Checklist" is the default in the US one.
 Also "Records" is known as "Data" in the European version.

 The US version added the number of completed challenges and total challenges to the Checklist screen.

-- While all versions have the same vehicles, in the Japanese version some of the vehicles are lighter which makes them faster to race with.
+- While all versions have the same vehicles, in the Japanese version all of the vehicles are lighter which makes them faster to race with.

 - The previews from the Main Menu are different in the European version.